gabeStuk/SacredTreasure/notes.md

 all of P5 and loaded every room, such that every boss except for Mantis Lords, Nosk, THK, and *The* Radiance had a scene dump where I could look at all the objects and find the ones I needed.
 Logging an object can also help you find child components that are causing trouble, such as the ConstrainPosition component on Hornet that keeps her in a hardcoded box ([./Summoning.cs#L78](./Summoning.cs#L78))

+## Procedural Binding

+A quick note on [the instantiation of `summoners`](./ModClass.cs#L164-L169) bit of code and its use of reflection because it's really weird.
+This is a procedural way to assign the necessary spawning methods to the chosen boss in the menu, represented by the `bossAbbrevs` array in Lists.cs.
+This is used in the HeroUpdate ModHook to call the method based on the index of the summoners dictionary [here](./ModClass.cs#L184-L193).
+In the `summoners` dictionary instantiation, the code loops through `bossAbbrevs`, and for each value `v` it checks for the existance of "Summoning.summon" + `v` as a method.
+If that method exists and is public and static, the code then creates a delegate (the same thing as std::bind in c++) and assigns it to the value of the dict entry corresponding to the key `v`.
+This way, instead of making another giant 50-line dictionary in Lists.cs to associate the summoning methods with the boss words used by the menu, they can be procedurally bound and the work is less tedious, and you also don't have to do some giant switch statement in the HeroUpdate hook.